simplehostingserverd/truckingweight/Information/README.md

 #### 🚀 Benefits of Our Pre-Push System

-- **Fast Feedback**: Get immediate feedback on your code quality
+- Fast Feedback: Get immediate feedback on your code quality
-- **Consistent Standards**: Ensures all code meets the same quality bar
+- Consistent Standards: Ensures all code meets the same quality bar
-- **Reduced CI/CD Failures**: Prevents common issues from reaching CI/CD
+- Reduced CI/CD Failures: Prevents common issues from reaching CI/CD
-- **Time Savings**: Catch issues early when they're easier to fix
+- Time Savings: Catch issues early when they're easier to fix
-- **Better Collaboration**: Maintains high-quality code for everyone
+- Better Collaboration: Maintains high-quality code for everyone

 Remember: Pre-push hooks aren't obstacles—they're guardrails that keep our codebase clean and our development process efficient.